Robyn Dixon On Marriage: ‘RHOP’ Star Explains Massive Downsize And Relationship To Ex-Husband

 Robyn Dixon was one of the housewives from Potomac, who made her reality television debut last year on The Real Housewives of Potomac.
 On the outside, Dixon’s family looked like the perfect family unit.
 She was living with Juan Dixon, a former basketball player, and their two children.
 However, Robyn revealed that she and Juan had actually been divorced for a while, but they had chosen to stay together.
 While they weren’t involved in a romantic sense, it made sense for them to continue living together for the sake of the children.

 According to a new Bravo report, Robyn Dixon is now revealing why she and Juan decided to stay together under the same roof.
-Dixon downsized her home and she decided to let Juan move in with her and the children because their dynamic works so well.
+Dixon downsized her home, and she decided to let Juan move in with her and the children because their dynamic works so well.
 Fans may have been confused as to her decision, as it is normal that people move out and move on after divorcing.
-But this wasn’t the decision for Robyn Dixon and her ex-husband.
+However, this wasn’t the decision for Robyn Dixon and her ex-husband.

 A post shared by Robyn Dixon (@robyndixon10) on